 Unmanned aircraft systems, or drones, have become a ubiquitous part of our lives.
 Smart, microprocessor- and software-driven flying machines now regularly perform military missions tagged as “dull, dirty or dangerous,” while local government agencies and private entrepreneurs enlist drones for missions such as aerial surveillance of fires, wedding photography and small-package deliveries.

-Against this backdrop, however, human test pilots — those daring young men in their flying machines of movie legend — remain a central and indispensable part of the teams and processes that develop, test and field new aircraft systems, both manned and unmanned.
+Against this backdrop, however, human test pilots — those daring young men and women in their flying machines of movie legend — remain a central and indispensable part of aircraft design, and the teams and processes that develop, test and field new aircraft systems, both manned and unmanned.

 “Developmental test pilots serve as the ‘bridge’ between engineers (who design the plane) and operational pilots (who fly the plane),” explains Bob Hood, a retired U.S. Air Force test pilot and one of 15 active test pilots employed today by Northrop Grumman.
 “The test pilot must be able to speak ‘engineering’ to help aircraft developers produce a plane with good flying qualities that can meet its mission requirements.
 He must also help developers produce a flying experience for pilots that is engaging, intuitive and easy to understand.”